 When I first started this spiritual journey into healing my mental health and searching for just who I am there were two concepts that honestly terrified me.
 Those two things were the idea of healing my inner child and meeting my shadow self.
 The latter being the most intriguing yet completely unacceptable to me way back then.
 November of 2011 was an extremely dark period of my life yet it also marks an important time in my life because I was given the gift of desperation.
 Once I hit my bottom the only way to go was up and through.
 Understand that clearly dear readers, the only way to healing is walking through the pain.
 There are no quick fixes, magic pills that numb your feelings forever because those feelings are sensations in your body that send your brain important messages of what your body needs.

 Our society wants to ignore feelings, seeing them as a weakness not a strength.
-Swallow or stuff them in order to be strong when in essence it is completely the opposite that grows one’s mental strength.
+Swallow or stuff them in order to be strong when in essence it is completely the opposite that grows one’s mental strength and fuels the soul.
 This past weekend’s full moon was a very powerful reminder for me to actively release all that no longer serves me.
 It also brought up some more darker truths, that being the existence of my shadow self.
 But what is shadow self?

 The same patterns emerged around facing my inner child.
-That wounded little girl that was conditoned to betray herself and her needs in oorder to have the acceptance of others.
+That wounded little girl that was conditoned to betray herself and her needs in order to be accepted by others.
 Over time that progamming made me feel unworthy of love and attention cementing within me that I was unimportant.
-That is where real suffering begins and lies.
+That is where real suffering begins and lies start to multiply.
 I had ignored my childhood pain for long enough because these mixed up messages were creating chaos within my relationships.
 I was constantly being triggered into a trauma response morphing me into this extremely hypervigilant, nervous and fearful individual who had an over abundance of anxiety.

 By following me and reading this blog of mine, you should be able to tell by now that I have made a lot of progress in investigating, facing and accepting both my shadow self and healing my inner child.
 I believe it is a lifelong conscious decision and isn’t something that happens overnight.
 I am actively reparenting myself by tending to that part of my wounded self.
 It demands my patience, requires self compassion and asks for me to allow space for showing myself grace.
 This concept is especially challenging for me because I want to deny myself, blame myself and hurt myself when I feel certain of my needs aren’t being met.
-It is up to me and only me to fulfill these needs and tell myself new stories, creating a new tape to play in my mind when I am triggered.
+Repeating the past and the way my caregivers ignored my needs.
+Today it’s up to me and only me to fulfill these needs and tell myself new stories, creating a new tape to play in my mind when I am triggered.

 Sending love, compassion and understanding to al the other self healers out there, we got this💪🙏✌💖